teuben/teunix/docs/astronomy-on-ubuntu.md

 which Mac OSX is also one.
 Therefor many tools you will see described here, apply to Mac as well.
-Linux normally comes with a choice of a graphical interface (e.g. GNOME, KDE, XFCE, ....), which we will not cover here, and keep the description agnostic to your GUI choice.
+Linux normally comes with a choice of a graphical interface (e.g. GNOME, KDE, XFCE, ....), which we will not cover here, and we keep the description agnostic to your GUI choice.
 We will also not cover the actual installation of Ubuntu Linux, and assume you have done this.

 [ Find out which version of Linux you have.
 You can either look at the file **/etc/issue**  or one of  **/etc/debian_version** or **/etc/redhat-release**.
 If that does